lonelyatu/PRIOR-Net/README.md

 tigre (https://github.com/CERN/TIGRE)

 # Description
 Due to the limitation, we only provide one patient to train and one patient to test.
-You can use your only datasets to train and test.
+You can use your own datasets to train and test.